 Howdy neighbour!
 Thanks for finding us online.
 Welcome to our fourth delicious season in the hood!
 This year’s market runs from May 25 to October 26, every Sunday from 9am-2pm in Jonathan Ashbridge Park.
 Please browse our site for more info.
 We should have (almost) everything you need here.[br]

-There’s only two weeks left in the market season, but you’ll still find a variety of fresh, locally grown produce: garlic, basil, parsley, kale, arugula, spinach, bok choi, eggplant, daikon, sprouts, cabbage, tomatoes, tomatillos, salad greens, carrots, mushrooms, beets, potatoes, onions, Swiss chard, zucchini, hot peppers, plums, apples, corn, pumpkin, butternut squash, and acorn squash.
+It’s the last market Sunday of the season, but you’ll still find a variety of fresh, locally grown produce: garlic, basil, parsley, kale, arugula, spinach, bok choi, eggplant, daikon, sprouts, cabbage, tomatillos, salad greens, carrots, mushrooms, beets, potatoes, onions, Swiss chard, zucchini, hot peppers, plums, apples, corn, pumpkin, butternut squash, and acorn squash.

 We’re always looking for more passionate peeps to join us on & off site!
 We’re in our fourth season and we’ve built quite the family of volunteers and friends.
 So get in touch if this tickles your fancy, and get to know those who keep the market ticking.